TRAME DI STORIA

-Animals that give wool.
+Animals that produce wool.

 -The Merinos wool is obtained from the shearing of Merinos sheep, an ancient Spanish breed, but now widespread in Australia and New Zealand;